laconic-mercenary/stockton/gateway/README.md

 docker-compose up --build
 ```

-3. Check the [README](./../tests/README.md) and execute some test requests
+3a.
+Check the [README](./../tests/README.md) and execute some test requests

+3b.
+Check the OpenAPI UI to send test requests at http://localhost:8095

 ## Install